 The M.Ed.
 Special Education program is designed for classroom teachers who hold elementary, secondary, or special education certification and wish to gain further expertise and/or become certified to teach children in Special Education classrooms.

 NNU's Master of Education degree in Special Education program is designed for classroom teachers who hold elementary, secondary, or special education certification and wish to gain further expertise and/or become certified to teach children in these classrooms.
 Additional training in aspects of regular education that are important to teaching students with exceptionalities is part of the program.
 The internship has two options: one option is for educators currently teaching in classroom for Special Education; and one option is for others who are not currently teaching Special Education.
 It is a fully online program which includes a practicum experience in teaching children with special needs.

-Completion of this program qualifies the graduate for recommendation to the State of Idaho for a teaching endorsement in special education, and with additional requirements, the option for additional endorsement in Teacher Leader—Special Education.
+Completion of this program qualifies the graduate for recommendation to the State of Idaho for a K-12 Special Education Generalist Endorsement.
+With additional requirements, there is also an option for an additional endorsement in Teacher Leader—Special Education.
 Individuals should check for specific requirements for certification in other states.